heoelri/adopac/labs/lab0/before-you-start.md

 ![Define a Name for Azure DevOps Organization](img/lab0_create_devops_organization2.png)

 And click on "Continue".
-Now we have a new Organization in Azure DevOps and we can continue with creating a new Project.
+Now we have a new Organization in Azure DevOps and we can continue with creating a new project.

 ## Create a new ADO Project